Skip to main content

 Whenever possible, restore object data using the Volume restoration page in the Grid Manager.

-You have confirmed that the recovered Storage Node has a Connection State of Connected on the NODES > Overview tab in the Grid Manager.
+• You have confirmed that the recovered Storage Node has a Connection State of Connected icon alert green check mark on the Nodes > Overview tab in the Grid Manager.

 Object data can be restored from other Storage Nodes or a Cloud Storage Pool, assuming that the grid's ILM rules were configured such that object copies are available.